FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	- Subsonic (d20, DC 7)
 ## Dodging
 Dodging is unique in this game with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
 Players and Invaders both have the ability to Dodge Offensive Actions, while none of the Mobs can.
 The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000.
+## Skill Checks
+Periodically, depending upon a scenario, a DM can ask a Player to perform a Skill Check; if your Monster can be found on one of these Maps, or if you have a Monster Manual for the Monster you're trying to identify, you gain a +1 to your roll to identify key-features in the area or know about monsters within the current field.
+The Skill Checks range from the following:
+- Lore (First Stage): Knowledge of the places and Monsters found within the first set of stages.
+- Lore (Second Stage): Knowledge of the places and Monsters found within the second set of stages.
+- Lore (Third Stage): Knowledge of the places and Monsters found within the third set of stages.
+- Lore (Fourth Stage): Knowledge of the places and Monsters found within the fourth set of stages.
+- Lore (Fifth Stage):  Knowledge of the places and Monsters found within the fifth set of stages.
+- Lore (Final Stage): Knowledge of the place and Monsters found within the final stage.
+- Lore (Hidden Realms): Knowledge of the places and Monsters found within the hidden set of stages.
+- Traversal (Vertical): The Player's ability to scale Vertical distances effectively.
+- Traversal (Horizontal): The Player's ability to scale Horizontal distances effectively.
+- Fly (Untrained/Trained/Skilled/Professional/Mastered): The Player's ability to fly in the air.
+Most Monsters or Invaders don't have the ability to fly or manoeuvre themselves around in the air, but those that do use this skill to different levels of control.
+If you meet the DC, you fly up to your movement fine with or without penalties or boosts; if you exceed the DC by pre-determined increments, you move faster and better; if you roll below the DC, you move slower and less fluidly.
+- Prediction: You ask the DM to help you predict where enemies pop up, where a creature is attacking from, planned tactics with allies to act in a particular manner, and more; can be used in tandem to perform distant attacks based upon projectile travel-time.
+- Hints & Tips: The Player rolls to receive either vague, clear, or non-harmful knowledge that the DM is willing to provide in relation to a puzzle, how close to death a creature is upon appearances, environmental knowledge that isn't described by the Lore skills.
 # Playable (generally applicable) Monster Races

 # Out-of-Combat Exploration